dystechnic/WipeNozzle/README.md

 The script takes a file as input on the command-line but it's intended use is as a postprocessing script in Slic3r.

-This script is a work in progress and comes without any warranty whatsoever.
+This script is a work in progress and comes without any warranty whatsoever and is for my testing purposes only.